zztubedogzz/zztubedogzz/cv.md

 # 👨‍💻 Kemény Máté 👨‍💻
 📞 +36-20-440-1943 | 📧 kemeny.mate@mensa.hu | 🌐 https://cv.tubedog.hu | 🔗 https://www.linkedin.com/in/tubedog/

-## 📝 Description
+## 📝 Description / Goals ⚽
 I am an IT professional looking to broaden my knowledge.
 As I have already worked in various environments, I have great experience in maintaining windows and linux operating systems.
-Even with virtualization. ==Docker, Kubernetes== knowledge/experience is my next goal to achieve, and master.
+Even with virtualization.
+Docker, Kubernetes knowledge/experience is my next goal to achieve, and master.

 ## 💼 Experience
 ```console